connorskees/connorskees.github.io/content/blog/merge-tree.md

 **acked**: an operation which has been sent to the server and given a sequence number

 **unacked**: an operation which has not yet been given a sequence number by the server

+**client sequence number**: a per-client sequence number used by the server to ensure data integrity and that all ops are processed in order. unused by merge-tree

  <!-- - summarization
  - refSeq